Comparing MongoDB Performance on Public Clouds: AWS, Azure & DigitalOcean

 Overall Analysis

-1. As expected, MongoDB on DigitalOcean has consistently high throughput/low latency characteristics throughout and beats the others hands down during the insert phase, extracting the maximum juice out of its local SSD drives.
+- As expected, MongoDB on DigitalOcean has consistently high throughput/low latency characteristics throughout and beats the others hands down during the insert phase, extracting the maximum juice out of its local SSD drives.
 Interestingly, even though it goes very well during the read/update phase, other providers give it a fair bit of competition, especially when the server load increases.
-Clearly AWS/Azure are using much higher throughput networked storage.
+AWS/Azure is using much higher throughput networked storage.

-3. On Medium instances, MongoDB on Azure seems to do much better than AWS consistently, both during insert and then update/read phases.
+- On Medium instances, MongoDB on Azure seems to do much better than AWS consistently, both during the insert and then update/read phases.
 This was surprising.
 The hardware is pretty evenly matched.
-On Large instances, AWS performance is markedly better than Azure.
+In large instances, AWS performance is markedly better than Azure.

-6. Based on latencies numbers, looks like the sweet spot, from a load standpoint, for Medium and Large instances is 8 and 16 threads respectively.
+- Based on latency numbers, looks like the sweet spot, from a load standpoint, for Medium and Large instances is 8 and 16 threads respectively.